HiSTNOiR/betsy/docs/features/F.md

     - users can see what `!toys` they have
     - users can see what `!cards` they have earned through the Deck of Many Things

+---

+## Version 2.1

+1. When 'Shield Mode' is activated in the Twitch channel, a sequence of actions fire
+    - a shield wall video source is shown in OBS
+    - the chat room settings are changed: can only chat if following for at least 6 months (3 months?
+1 year??); TTS is disabled; a shield icon is shown in the corner of the stream (while the settings are active); sub alerts only show the Koala image and not the username or any messages; anything that can be trolled is basically disabled until Shield Mode is deactivated

+---

 ## Version 2.0

-1. Rough GUI using Kivy (just for the bot admin)
+1. Rough GUI using Kivy (just for the bot admin side of things)
 2. Web app
 3. Mobile app using Kivy